amir-arad/MCP-server-vault/Inbox-processor-prompt.md

 7. **Process in Batches**
    - Process entries in batches of 5
-   - clear recorded entries from Inbox after each batch
+   - clear recorded entries from source inbox file after each batch.
-   - continue processing until inbox is empty
+   - continue processing until the inbox file is empty

 ## Important Notes